Why start your own seeds?

 - Light stand This one’s 4 ft. long to fit several flats.
 It comes with a full-spectrum light and a pulley system for lifting the light up and down.
 Available at local garden centers.

-- Self-watering seed starting kit This one has a wicking mat, water reservoir and lid to keep moisture consistent.
+- Self-watering seed starting kit This setup you see above has a wicking mat, water reservoir and lid to keep moisture consistent.

 - Heat mat Thin and waterproof; keeps seedlings warm while germinating.